-\section{A policy iteration Algorithm}
+\section{A Policy Iteration Algorithm}

-Now that an $\epsilon$-optimal policy exists that is a function of only a finite event horizon, we wish to find such a policy.
-We propose a policy iteration algorithm that alternates between approximate policy evaluation and approximate policy improvement.
-This procedure is listed in Algorithm~\ref{alg}.
+Considering that we have established the existence of an $\epsilon$-optimal policy that is a function of only a finite event horizon, the aim is to find such a policy.
+To this end, we propose a policy iteration algorithm that alternates between approximate policy evaluation and approximate policy improvement.
+This procedure is listed in Algorithm~\ref{alg:nonstationary_policy_iteration}.

-For the policy evaluation step, we only wish to consider candidate value functions that are functions of the finite event horizon, which is why it is not an exact step.
-We define the value function in $\cM_X$ at an infinitely augmented state as a function of the state augmented by just a finite event horizon by sampling the previous older events from some arbitrary distribution $\mu_1$.
-In practice, $\mu_1$ is just the actual event process.
-The value function can thus be approximated using Monte Carlo methods.
-For the purpose of analysis, we consider the exact evaluation of this approximate value function.
+The policy evaluation step considers candidate value functions that are functions of a finite event horizon.
+We define the value function in $\M_X$ at an infinitely augmented state as a function of the state augmented by just a finite event horizon, by sampling the previous older events from an arbitrary distribution $\mu_1$.
+In practice, $\mu_1$ is the actual event process.
+Thus, the value function can be approximated using Monte Carlo methods.
+For the purpose of analysis, we consider the exact evaluation of the approximate value function.

-Similarly, in the policy improvement step, the policy is improved based on the reward and value function resulting from one transition, and this transition can be due to past events coming from any arbitrary distribution $\mu_2$.
-The deterministic policy at an augmented state depends only on the finite event horizon and is just the action that maximizes the RHS that depends on the approximate value function.
+In the policy improvement step, the policy is improved based on the reward and value function resulting from one transition.
+This transition can be due to past events from any arbitrary distribution $\mu_2$.
+The deterministic policy at an augmented state depends only on the finite event horizon and is the action that maximizes the right-hand side, which depends on the approximate value function.

-Solving the optimization problem in the policy improvement step requires knowledge of the models $r(s, a, s')$, $Q$, and $Q^X$.
-In this work, we ignore any approximation errors arising due to estimating the models and analyze the algorithm by assuming the exact step is taken as defined.
+Solving the optimization problem in the policy improvement step requires knowledge of models $r(s, a, s')$, $Q_H$, and $Q_H^X$ for arbitrary histories $H$.
+In this work, we ignore any approximation errors that arise due to estimating the models and analyze the algorithm by assuming the exact step is taken as defined.